 Check out ‘the little berry bar’ here

-Throughout the entire day there was live music playing from local bands and artists.
+Throughout the entire day at the great British food festival there was live music playing from local bands and artists.
 I love this as it really added an authentic feel to the day and it was nice to listen to different music.
 I’ll be honest, I didn’t sit and watch an act the entire way through but I did hear the majority of Joe Morton’s set and he was incredible.
 He did a cover of ‘hit the road jack’ but mixed other songs into it as well (including gold digger, not quite sure how he made that work but it sounded incredible) and it was so good I tried to find it on YouTube after.

 Check out tastecard here: